MTG/freesound/_docs/api/source/authentication.rst

 The response to this request will be a brand new access token that you can use in further API calls.
 It will also include a new refresh token that you will need when the newly given access token expires.
-There can only exist one access token per application/user pair, therefore newly created access tokens overwrite existing ones if they relate the same application/user pair.
+There can only exist one access token per application/user pair at once, therefore newly created access tokens overwrite existing ones if they relate the same application/user pair.

 Freesound users that have granted access to your application, can revoke this access at any time using their settings page in Freesound.org.
 Revoking the access means invalidating the access token (and refresh token) that was issued to your application.